 2. Apply Power Scheduling

 When it comes to our homes, most of us try to be careful about power consumption by turning on the lights only when we need them.
 That is because we pay exactly for what we use.
-So why should it be different with cloud computing where charges in most cases are similar to utility bills based on usage?
+So, why should it be different with cloud computing where charges, in most cases, are similar to utility bills based on usage?

 One of the benefits the cloud can support you with is the possibility to spin up resources when you need them and vice versa.
-Powering down the instances when they are not in use is an effective way to save costs while deploying public cloud.
+Powering down the instances when they are not in use is an effective way to save costs while deploying the public cloud.

 In order to implement this strategy, it is essential to identify idle resources first and pinpoint those that can be shut down during off-hours.
 For example, development systems can be safely turned off during the weekends and overnight when no one is using the resources you pay for.